 |HOME||A BIT ABOUT BUGS||GALLERY||SYSTEMATIC LISTS||RECORDING BUGS||CONTACT US||LINKS|

-Found throughout England, Wales and southern Ireland, this rust-coloured bug is common on or around birch trees.
+Found throughout most of Britain, this rust-coloured bug is common on or around birch trees.
 The forewings are patterned and largely transparent, with the corium and clavus punctate.
 The clavus has three rows of punctures.

 Adult: All year

 |Adult: Sussex (September 2007) ©Brian Valentine||Adult form 'privignus': Suffolk (July 2018) ©Rob Garrod